blueice085/blueice085/README.md

 - 👋 Hi, I’m @blueice085.
-- 👀 I’m interested in Technologies.
+- 🙏 I’m from Myanmar.
-- 🌱 I’m currently learning ASP.NET Core.
+- 😁 C# ,  ASP.NET developer with over 10  years of experience in software development and implementation in the window/web based applications.

 <!---
 blueice085/blueice085 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.